 Added by Eric Putkonen on November 23, 2016 at 11:00am — No Comments

 The logic is simple enough.
 When you’re in a decision making position you’re expected to make decisions.
-Trouble is, every day managers all over Australia – and the world – struggle to actually do it, putting things off for all manner of reasons and generally erring on the…Continue
+Trouble is, every day managers all over Australia – and the world – struggle to actually do it, putting things off for all manner of reasons and generally erring on the side of procrastination and compromise.
+Even at a micro level, managerial indecision like this…Continue

 Added by Debbie Morrison on November 22, 2016 at 9:30pm — No Comments